 BiographyTim Hubbard is an Assistant Professor of Management in the Mendoza College of Business.
 Tim’s research focuses on strategic leadership, with a particular emphasis on behavioral strategy.
 He leverages experimental methods to better understand executive behaviors.
 Some specific topics he researches include CEO personality, CEO dismissal, corporate social responsibility, and firm reputation.
 Prior to entering academia, Tim worked in a number of positions for Caterpillar and as a Senior Strategy Consultant for IBM, where his clients included General Motors, DuPont, and Royal Dutch Shell—among others.
 His research appears in top journals such as the Academy of Management Journal, the Strategic Management Journal, and the Journal of Management Studies.
 He is an active reviewer for the Academy of Management Journal, the Academy of Management Review, and the Journal of Management Studies.
-His research has been featured in over 40 media outlets including the Wall Street Journal, National Public Radio (NPR), Financial Times and Fox Business News.
+His research has been featured in over 40 media outlets including the Wall Street Journal, Forbes, The Washington Post, National Public Radio (NPR), Financial Times and Fox Business News.
 Tim teaches undergraduate Strategic Management courses.
 He received his Ph.D. from the University of Georgia, and also holds degrees from the Thunderbird School of Global Management and the University of Illinois.

 Areas of Expertise

 Ph D, University of Georgia

 BS, University of Illinois at Urbana-Champaign

 "The role of the Chief Executive Officer in firm environmental decisions", to appear in Fordham Environmental Law Review, 30, 2018.